Empire Zone investment tax credit (EZ-ITC)

 - placed qualified property in service in an EZ as a QUIP, within 9 years following your business's tax year in which June 30, 2010, occurred.

 Qualified expenses paid or incurred on or after April 1, 2014, that no longer qualify for the EZ-ITC may instead qualify under the investment tax credit claimed on Form CT-46 (for corporations) or Form IT-212 (for all others).
 See Investment tax credit for more information.

 - For C corporations, the credit is 10% of the cost or other basis of the qualifying property.

 - For all others, the credit is 8% of the cost or other basis of the qualifying property.

 - A taxpayer that is approved by the Commissioner of Economic Development as an owner of a QUIP or a significant capital improvement project may receive a refund of 50% of its unused EZ-ITC for a maximum of 10 years for each project.

-- Form CT-603, Claim for EZ Investment Tax Credit and EZ Employment Incentive Credit, and its instructions, Form CT-603-I (for corporations); or
+- Form CT-603, Claim for EZ Investment Tax Credit and EZ Employment Incentive Credit, and its instructions (for corporations); or

-- Form IT-603, Claim for EZ Investment Tax Credit and EZ Employment Inventive Credit, and its instructions, Form IT-603-I (for all others); and
+- Form IT-603, Claim for EZ Investment Tax Credit and EZ Employment Incentive Credit, and its instructions (for all others); and

 - TSB-M-10(6)(C), (12)I, (19)S Legislative Changes to the Empire Zones Program.